FTC Disclosure Statement: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 As the party ended, each child picked up a goody bag with his/her name on it.
 I used paper sandwich bags as I did last year, folded over the top and sealed with a staple and name label (favor tags from printables kit edited).

 The older kids received bags with Astronaut Ice Cream, a glow in the dark bracelet and homemade “moon dough”.
 To make the dough, we used the recipe I shared here, added lots of blue food coloring and some blue glitter.
 I packed small balls of the dough into plastic containers purchased at the Dollar Tree and topped them with labels I created in Photoshop using Deena Rutter’s Rocketman digital scrapbooking kit.

 The two littlest boys in the group (both under 1), received a Viking Toys Little Chubbies helicopter toy.

-As we headed home after the party, I asked Dylan if he enjoyed it and immediately got an excited, “oh yeah!” in return.
+As we headed home after the party, I asked our son if he enjoyed it and immediately got an excited, “oh yeah!” in return.
 That right there made my day. 🙂